 Highlights included keynote remarks from Prof. Dr. Judith Butler, of the University of California, Berkeley; Prof. Dr. Markus Hilgert, Director of the Ancient Near East Museum at the Pergamonmuseum; and Justice Prof. Dr. Susanne Baer of the Federal Constitutional Court of Germany.

 Speaking on a plenary panel, Prof. Liviu Matei, Provost and Pro-Rector of Central European University (CEU) shared the latest developments in Hungary and the international response to legislative threats to CEU.

 Other sessions highlighted challenges for scholars and students around the world, including in China, India, Egypt, Russia, Venezuela and the United States.
 Panels featured forward-looking strategies for responding to attacks on higher education communities and model programs for supporting at-risk scholars and students.
-For additional program details, check out the complete online program.
+For additional program details, check out the complete program.

 Courage to Think Award

 The event also included the Courage to Think Award Dinner, during which Turkey’s Academics for Peace (Barış İçin Akademisyenler) received the Scholars at Risk Network 2018 Courage to Think Defender Award for their “extraordinary efforts in building academic solidarity and in promoting the principles of academic freedom, freedom of inquiry, and the peaceful exchange of ideas.”

 Below are video links and transcripts for the three keynote remarks delivered at the SAR Global Congress in Berlin.